 She has been working professionally as a developer since 2015 and has both a Bachelors and Masters in Computer Science.

-Frances is also a board member and open source lead for Techqueria, a nonprofit representing the largest community for Latinx in Tech and the host of Tech Queens, the first and only podcast that focuses on the stories and advice shared by women of color in tech.
+Frances is also an executive director and board member for Techqueria, a nonprofit representing the largest community for Latinx in Tech and the host of Tech Queens, the first and only podcast that focuses on the stories and advice shared by women of color in tech.

-Her passions outside of work include contributing to open-source, public speaking and mentoring other URMs in tech.
+Her passions outside of work include contributing to open-source, public speaking and mentoring other people of color in tech.